Friday, January 1, 2021

 Before moving on to the loose style, the last style to be discussed in this text, we can now summarize the free style.
 Basically, it is a style that is the total opposite of the strict style.
 Instead of working with a fixed gamut, it works with an unlimited and unrestrained number of pitches.
 Instead of having the kind of strong unifying modal affect that is associated with small gamuts, free style pieces can potentially have no global, unifying modal affect of this kind.
 This does not mean that the music lacks modal affect, but rather that the modal affects are sculpted more locally: the pitches themselves are less related to a unifying mode and more related locally to their immediately surrounding pitches.
 This makes the craft of composing a tunable path more feeble as the musician can rely less upon contextual 'modal' tuning and scalar familiarity.

 The sometimes teeming number of pitches in a free style piece begs the question of how these are cognitively represented by the listener.
 Do we hear "27/16" and "5/3" as the same pitch in different intonations or as different pitches altogether?
 In a piece of mine, such distinctions were shown to be categorically blurred in the listening experience.
 It was argued that while this blurring may be the most normal for pieces in free style—that is, we do not perceive a move from "27/16" to "5/3" as a modulation in the same way as changing a B to Bb in Equal Temperament would—this can change depending on how the composer constructs her piece.
-Pieces by Sabat and Lamb seem to suggest listening practices in which pitches commas apart can be distinguished categorically.
-Within the free style, perhaps we can talk of two sub-categories which represent the two ends of a possible continuum: music that readily invites a simplified organization into focal pitch classes, and music that readily invites separating comma-distanced intervals categorically.
+Pieces by Sabat and Lamb suggest listening practices in which pitches commas apart can be distinguished categorically.
+Within the free styleperhaps we can talk of two sub-categories that represent the two ends of a possible continuum: music that readily invites a simplified organization into focal pitch classes and music that readily invites separating comma-distanced intervals categoricallySimilar sub-categories will also play an important part in the loose style when now moving onto the loose style, which we now move on to consider.

 Loose style